Shakurbasti railway station

-Shakur Basti railway station is a small railway station in Shakur Basti which is a residential and commercial neighborhood of the North Delhi district of Delhi.
+Shakur Basti railway station is a railway station in Shakur Basti which is a residential and commercial neighborhood of the North Delhi district of Delhi.
 Its code is SSB.
 The station is part of Delhi Suburban Railway.
-The station consist of four platforms.
-The platforms are not well sheltered.
-It lacks many facilities including water and sanitation.
-The station complex occupies a huge area as it comprises Shakur Basti Diesel Shed, Railway Store House, Cement Siding and other complexes.
+It consists of four platforms.
+The station complex occupies a huge area, including Shakur Basti Diesel Shed, Railway Store House, Cement Siding and other complexes.